Business Law II

 - List the essential elements of a negotiable instrument.

-Gain an understanding of the different types of holders of commercial paper and the specific defenses available to a party to commercial paper when sued by the holder.
+Demonstrate an understanding of the different types of holders of commercial paper.

 - Distinguish the effect of a transfer by assignment from that of a negotiation.